 The first step in obtaining a hay sample result is getting a representative sample of your hay.
 This is best done using a forage probe, which is just one example of the many probes available on the market.

 For many horse owners, purchasing a forage probe may not be practical.
-Local feed stores, agriculture cooperatives or government agencies will have forage probes on hand that can be borrowed.
+Local feed stores, agriculture cooperatives or government agencies often have forage probes on hand that can be borrowed.

 Ideally, 10-20 individual bales should be sampled to get a representative sample.
 Smaller sample sizes as few as 2 to 5 can be done as well.

-It is important to note though that the fewer the samples, the more likely you are to sample an outlier that may not be representative of the batch.
+It is important to note that the fewer the samples submitted, the more likely you are to sample an outlier that may not be representative of the batch.
 This is particularly important in alfalfa/grass blends as the amount of each can vary widely between bales.

 Failing any of the above options for obtaining a forage probe, it is possible to take grab samples of forages with a sturdy pair of scissors.
 Open the bales gently (you do not want to lose the leaf matter in your sample, as horses will preferentially eat this and they are the most likely to fall out of your sample).